 - Get a domain for your website

-- Install WordPress on your hosting – good hostings like SiteGround or BlueHost have 1-click installations.,
+- Install WordPress on your hosting – recommended hostings like BlueHost, SiteGround or WPX, all have 1-click installations.,

 - Plan your content and create first episodes